mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 # Client Authentication

-Currently no authentication is supported in the communication between the MongoDB client application and MaxScale.
-That is, when connecting only the host and port should be provided, but neither username nor password.
+Currently no authentication is supported in the communication between the MongoDB® client application and MaxScale.
+That is, when connecting, only the host and port should be provided, but neither username nor password.
 For instance, if the
 [MongoDB Node.JS Driver](https://mongodb.github.io/node-mongodb-native/)